 When it’s time, the tired woman with the makeup leads us deeper into the concrete bowels of the arena.
 She clutches the clipboard to her chest.
 The woman seems preoccupied with something, as if she has something that’s far more important on her mind.
 This woman is like our Willy Wonka: she knows where the important things are located, knows how all of this works.
 If one of us should inadvertently fall into a chocolate pond and get pulled into a tube, this woman will know where to find him.

 Ms. Clipboard opens one of the countless doors along a hallway of doors.
 Behind the door is a locker room that’s about the size of a small garage.
 It must be the smallest locker room in all Rogers Arena.
-We’re then given uniforms to wear: nylon shorts, flashy basketball jerseys, terrycloth wristbands.
-As I’m pulling the wristbands along my forearms, I notice that they still have the price tags on them: $17.99 from Sport Chek.
+We’re given uniforms to wear: nylon shorts, flashy basketball jerseys, terrycloth wristbands.
+As I’m pulling the terrycloth wristbands along my forearms, I notice they still have the price tags on them: $17.99 from Sport Chek.
 From this I deduce that the most junior member of the NBA 2K17 public relations team had to run out yesterday and purchase these wristbands.
-I experience an odd pang of sadness for this person for some unknown reason.
+I experience an unexpected pang of sadness for this person for some unknown reason.
 I think of him (I imagine it’s a him) talking to his parents on the phone.
 “You wouldn’t believe what I did today,” he’d say.